AlliFan/DeadasDisco-DiscordRichPresence/README.md

 A simple Discord Rich Presence "mod" for Dead as Disco.

+Tested and used with the Early Access version from Steam.
+Don’t have the other versions to test for compatibility.

 The program works without changing/modifying any of the orignal game files, it just reads the .log file that every Unreal Engine games creates.